johjorg/angular-scorm-player/README.md

 angular-scorm-player
 ====================

 SCORM player using AngularJs

-work in progress
+work in progress...